 NOTE: Wernicke’s aphasia is a condition that affects a person’s ability to speak coherently (saying the wrong words, using made-up words that have no meaning, formulating sentences that don’t make sense).
 In severe cases, the person has problems understanding what others are saying and to read and write properly (someone with Broca’s aphasia also has troubles formulating words but what is being said is intelligible).

-The Wernicke’s area, responsible for the processing of words, is located in the post-sensory cortex in close vicinity to the left temporal.
+The Wernicke’s area, responsible for the processing of words, is located in the post-sensory cortex in close vicinity to the left temporal lobe.
 The corresponding conflict is a separation conflict (the Broca's area is located in the left motor cortex in the brain relay of the laryngeal/vocal cord muscles and linked to a scare-fright conflict or territorial fear conflict; the difficulties formulating words results from being “speechless with fear”).
 The struggle of finding the right word presented with Wernicke's aphasia is a manifestation of the short-term memory loss that is typical for separation conflicts.
 In this case, the shock over the separation (DHS) is experienced as being stunned to a point that one is unable to articulate one's thoughts.
 Taking into account a person’s biological handedness, for right-handers the separation conflict is associated with a partner; for left-handers, the conflict is mother/child-related.
 The degree of the speech impairment is determined by the intensity of the conflict.
 A stroke associated with Wernicke’s aphasia is, in GNM terms, a sympathicotonic stroke (“white stroke”).

 With a white stroke the muscle weakness or paralysis lasts throughout the conflict-active phase (cold hands, little appetite) and reaches into PCL-A. The Epileptoid Crisis, which is the period when the brain edema in the motor cortex is expelled, triggers uncontrolled jerking and contractions of the affected muscle(s) or an epileptic seizure.
 This is why it is sometimes difficult to tell strokes and seizures apart.

 The red stroke takes place when a brain edema in close vicinity to the motor cortex presses onto the motor cortex, for example, an edema in the brain relay of the bronchi, larynx, or the myocardium.
 The “stroke” is initiated at the onset of the Epileptoid Crisis and lasts throughout the crisis from a few minutes (“transient ischemic attack”) to a few hours, depending on how long it takes to expel the edema.
 Impaired vision following a stroke occurs when a brain edema injures the optic nerve that runs through the cerebrum.
 After the Epileptoid Crisis, in PCL-B, the paralysis recedes and the motor ability slowly returns to normal.
 However, if the brain edema cannot be completely expelled, the paralysis (partly) remains since the synapses between the neurons don’t connect properly.
-This usually happens because of water retention due to an active abandonment and existence conflict (the SYNDROME) where water is also stored in the area of the brain that is healing at the time.
+This usually happens because of water retention due to an active abandonment or existence conflict (the SYNDROME) where water is also stored in the area of the brain that is healing at the time.
 Permanent paralysis can also be the result of repetitive scarification processes in the motor cortex due to continuous conflict relapses.